-Our desire is that we foster a welcoming and healthy learning community where all its members practice hospitality.
-As a Christian community, we seek to create hospitable and charitable spaces and hold every member responsible to their role in that aim.
+Our desire is to foster a welcoming and healthy learning community where all members practice hospitality.
+As a Christian community, we seek to create charitable spaces and hold every member responsible to their role in that aim.
 We all share the responsibility to make the most of our gifts, which contribute to the greater good of the community.
 Each member is called to promote behaviors consistent with the values and mission of NPTS and to hold one another accountable to the Christian ethic of charity.